Wytamma/rstudio-hpc/README.md

 ```
 ### Calling `qsub` from `R`

-We can use R to submit to qsub jobs to.
+We can use R to submit qsub jobs.

 ```r
 cd_current_dir <- paste("cd", getwd())